 Finally, the University was one of only three institutions to receive an EU Collaborative Research Grant, with Professor Stephen Kent leading a team to assist European researchers in advancing multiple HIV vaccines into human testing.

-In total, the NHRMC announced $129.4 million worth of grants in this latest round, with CEO Professor Anne Kelso commenting on the breadth and depth of medical research expertise available in Australia.
+In total, the NHMRC announced $129.4 million worth of grants in this latest round, with CEO Professor Anne Kelso commenting on the breadth and depth of medical research expertise available in Australia.